Radiation Protection Supervisor (RPS) course

 2 day course

-This is an online version of Ionactive's signature RPS 2-day training course.
+This is an online version of Ionactive's signature 2-day RPS training course.
 It is suitable for any user of ionising radiation who needs to be appointed as a Radiation Protection Supervisor.
 It covers sealed and unsealed radioactive sources, x-ray generators and the latest safety standards and practices.
 Completing this course will ensure your employer meets the requirements of the Ionising Radiations Regulations 2017 (IRR17).
 This course can be taken over 2-days, or over any number days / weeks - course progress is totally flexible based on delegate preferences.
 Recent delegates include: NHS & private medical (X-ray diagnostics, radiotherapy, nuclear medicine), security industry, ports and airport security, general industry (quality assurance, material detection), oil and gas, food and drink inspection, industrial sterilization, research and development and government departments.
 If you wish to order several training places at once please choose the purchase order button.

 - Ionising Radiation, their Effects & Potential Harm – a basic introduction to ionising radiation, important terms to be understood and used, radiation exposure, radioactivity, the basics of x-ray systems, the health effects from high and low doses of ionising radiation, and a summary of the sources of natural and man made radiation you may come across.

 - ALARP (as low as reasonably practicable) - ALARP is a fundamental principle of restricting exposure from ionising radiation.
 In this module you will consider where ALARP is engineered into radiation sources, and where ALARP requires 'on-going' thinking as you work.

 - External and Internal Radiation Hazards - in this module you will explore a number of different types of radiation source (or workplace situation) and determine if they are classed as a potential external radiation hazard, an internal radiation hazard or both.